 Each Pro64 module remembers a unique set of active channels for Auto and Manual Modes.
-For example, an input module could have channels 1-8 active for an Auto Mode application and channels 5-6 and 12-16 active for a Manual Mode application.
+For example, a module could have channels 1-8 active for an Auto Mode application and channels 5-6 and 12-16 active for a Manual Mode application.
 Changing network modes will restore the active channel status for each connected module.

-Changing the A-Net Slot range will clear the currently active channels on an input module automatically to protect against channel/Slot conflicts a or unintentional overwriting.
+Changing the A-Net Slot range will clear the currently active channels on the 64160 Output Module.